 Most of the Corporation's customers in South and Central America are North American mining companies (or their subsidiaries), many of which the Corporation has worked with in the Canadian and U.S. markets.
 Exploration in this region has been primarily focused on gold.
 In fiscal 2013, the Corporation began its expansion into Brazil.
 In fiscal 2015, the Corporation acquired the Mexican assets of Taurus Drilling, and thus entered the underground percussive/longhole drilling market in that country.
 During that same fiscal year, Argentina experienced an increase in lithium activity, and the Corporation provided specialized rigs to drill large diameter production wells along with other rigs to complete relevant exploration programs.
 In fiscal 2018, the Corporation also resumed operations in French Guiana.
-In fiscal 2020, the Corporation wound down its operations in Colombia given unfavourable economic forecasts for that region's operations.
+In fiscal 2020, the Corporations.
 In fiscal 2021, Suriname expanded its service offering to include surface percussive (drill & blast) and large diameter wells for dewatering purposes.

-In fiscal 2018, the Corporation's South and Central American operations generated revenue of \$94 million as mining companies increased exploration budgets during the year.
-In fiscal 2019, revenue increased by 15% to \$108 million, as increased activity levels in Mexico, the Guiana Shield, and Brazil were offset by reductions in Argentina.
-In fiscal 2020, revenue decreased by 4% to \$104 million as increased activity levels in Brazil were offset by COVID-19 related reductions in Argentina, Chile, Suriname and Mexico.
-In fiscal 2021, revenue decreased by 8% to \$95 million as COVID-19 restrictions, predominantly in Argentina, Chile and Mexico have negatively impacted the performance of this region during the fiscal year.
+In fiscal 2020, the Corporation's South and Central American operations generated revenue of \$104 million as increased activity levels in Brazil were offset by COVID-19 related reductions in Argentina, Chile, Suriname and Mexico.
+In fiscal 2021, revenue decreased by 8% to \$95 million as COVID-19 restrictions, predominantly in Argentina, Chile and Mexico, had negatively impacted the performance of this region during the fiscal year.
+In fiscal 2022, revenue increased by 59% to \$151 million for the year.
+Although this region was heavily impacted by COVID-19 in the prior year, it has shown signs of recovery throughout this fiscal year.

 The effects of the pandemic reached South America in the first quarter of fiscal 2021, with the impacts varying by region and intensifying over the fiscal year.
 This created numerous logistical and financial challenges, project delays, and in some cases, cancelations.
 Argentina and Chile were impacted first, with governments taking immediate action by placing restrictions on their citizens and international visitors.
-The Guiana Shield was next to follow with similar measures which directly affected operations and travel.
+The Guiana Shield was next to follow with similar measures, which directly affected operations and travel.
 Brazil faced similar challenges with local government restrictions.
-In response, each branch created and implemented a pandemic response plan as we continued to work with clients and local governments to ensure the safety of our employees and the communities we work in.
+In response, each branch created and implemented a pandemic response plan as the Company continued to work with clients and local governments to ensure the safety of its employees and the communities the Company works in.
 In Mexico, the branch was all but shut down at one point but managed to recover slowly during the end of fiscal 2021.
+During the latter part of the second quarter of fiscal 2022, some countries began removing specific pandemic restrictions, which allowed for regional and international travel.
+As a result, business levels began to normalize to pre-pandemic levels throughout the third and fourth quarters and in some areas, the Company saw an increase in business.
+Although most states and provinces within these countries maintained most restrictions, the Company was able to adapt by modifying work and safety practices.

-Asia and Africa
+Australasia and Africa